 Today is National Cheesecake Day, so I made no-bake strawberry cheesecake yesterday and to be enjoyed today.
 A No-Bake Strawberry Cheesecake that is made with quark instead of cream cheese.
 Less caloric, less fat, less heavy and very delicious.

-I have always wondered who invents these national days, and assumed it was the manufacturer or the retail industry, but most of these food holiday are just made up by a food writer from Alabama with this website Foodimentary.
+I have always wondered who invents these national days, and assumed it was the manufacturer or the retail industry.
+Most of these food holiday are just made up by a food writer from Alabama with this website Foodimentary.
 It is amazing how often these National Food Days are used by retailers (we do it as well) and anybody else for that matter.
-It goes to show how powerful words can be, and all this information is available online, repeated over and over again, that some may believe it is actually true and based on something.
+It goes to show how powerful words can be.
+All this information is available online, repeated over and over again, that some may believe it is actually true and based on something.
 Hmm

 How often do you catch yourself reading something that appears to be legit, but in the end it is just nonsense?
-Haha, I do every now and then – don’t like to admit it, but I do read stories that are a little too good to be true and after just a little research I laugh at myself for believing it, even for a moment.
+Haha, I do every now and then – don’t like to admit it.
+I read stories that are a little too good to be true and after just a little research I laugh at myself for believing it, even for a moment.

 No-Bake Strawberry Cheesecake